jeffharrell/minicart/README.md

 1. Create a button on PayPal’s website and uncheck the Save button at PayPal checkbox under Step 2: Track inventory, profit & loss.
 2. Once you’ve created the button click Remove code protection before copying your button’s code.

-**The Mini Cart isn’t emptying after a transaction is completed.
-Why?**
+### The Mini Cart isn’t emptying after a transaction is completed.
+Why?
 The Mini Cart appends a fragment to your button’s return URL which sends a command to it when the user successfully returns from a transaction.
 If this is not working properly you should make sure that your are setting the value correctly and that it does not already contain a fragment.

-**Is non-JavaScript supported?**
+### Is non-JavaScript supported?
 If your users do not have a JavaScript-capable browser, they will still be able to see your cart buttons and make purchases, but the user interface will gracefully degrade to the standard PayPal Cart.

-**My website uses frames / iframes for it’s products.
-How can I make the Mini Cart work?**
+### My website uses frames / iframes for it’s products.
+How can I make the Mini Cart work?
 Depending upon how your site is setup the Mini Cart isn’t always compatible with websites containing frames.
 To ensure that it works you need to have the product buttons on the same frame as the main window.

-**The Mini Cart isn’t appearing the same as on this page.
-Why?**
+### The Mini Cart isn’t appearing the same as on this page.
+Why?
 This can occur if your page is being rendered in the browser’s [Quirks mode](http://en.wikipedia.org/wiki/Quirks_mode).
 Example issues include appearing in the bottom left of the browser, not scrolling properly, or having rendering issues.
 To check for this issue, validate and correct your HTML markup using the [W3C Markup Validator](http://validator.w3.org/).

-**The Mini Cart is appearing behind objects on my page!**
+### The Mini Cart is appearing behind objects on my page!
 This happens when you have the position and z-index CSS properties set on an element.
 If you need to use z-index then you will need to add the following code to your CSS styles:

     #PPMiniCart { position: relative; z-index: 100; }

 and set the value to correspond with your code.

-**I don't like the way the Mini Cart looks / How can I customize the Mini Cart more?**
+### I don't like the way the Mini Cart looks / How can I customize the Mini Cart more?
 The Mini Cart CSS is delivered as part of the code and shouldn't be changed.
 There are some values which can be changed via the config, e.g. the offset or position, but otherwise you'll need to override the Mini Cart's CSS in your own CSS using a higher CSS specificity.

-Here's an example if changing the height of the Mini Cart so that it grows as products are added:
+Here's an example of changing the Mini Cart height so that it grows as products are added:

 	#myPage #PPMiniCart ul { height: auto; min-height: 130px; max-height: 500px; }